bb-io/PhraseLanguageAI/README.md

 - **Translate text** Translates text from source language to target language
 - **Translate file** Translates a file
-- **Get quality estimation** Gets quality estimation of a translation
+- **Translate file with quality estimation** Gets quality estimation of a translation

 ## Feedback